 The Authority considers that, given the uncertainty in the bandwidth requirements of licensees wishing to operate in the 700 MHz spectrum and even of the technology that licensees may wish to deploy, it may be premature to impose a maximum number of channels for each operator.
-The Authority's preference is to allow the applicants to request the assignment of one or more channels.
-The Authority would consider these proposals on their merits and look to assign more than one channel to operators if the Authority determines that this is fully justified by their business and technical proposals.
+The Authority's preference is to allow the applicants to request the assignment of one or more 6 MHz channels.
+The Authority would consider these proposals on their merits and assign more than one 6 MHz channel to operators if the Authority determines that this is fully justified by their business and technical proposals.

-Question 2: Do you agree that the number of channels to be assigned by the Authority to each operator and how they should be assigned should be left to the discretion of the Authority after consideration of the operators' business and technical proposals?
+Question 2: Do you agree that the number of 6 MHz channels to be assigned by the Authority to each operator should be left to the discretion of the Authority after consideration of the operators' business and technical proposals?